mapbender/mapbender-documentation/en/functions/basic/layertree.rst

 .. figure:: ../../../figures/layertree/layertree_example_dialog_en.png
            :scale: 80
-           :alt: Simple Layertree integrated as a dialogue with a Layerset and Layer.
+           :alt: Layertree as a dialogue popup showing services with layers

-           Simple Layertree integrated as dialogue with one Layerset and Layer.
+           Layertree as a dialogue popup showing services with layers.

 .. figure:: ../../../figures/layertree/layertree_example_sidepane_en.png
            :scale: 80
-           :alt: Complex Layertree integrated in the sidebar with multiple Layersets divided into thematic groups.
+           :alt: Thematic Layertree integrated in the sidebar displaying the layerset titles.

-           Thematic Layertree integrated in the sidebar with multiple Layersets.
+           Thematic Layertree integrated in the sidebar displaying the layerset titles.

 To configure the Layertree there are a few connections to other elements that must be considered: